keptn/lifecycle-toolkit/docs/content/en/docs/implementing/add-app-awareness/index.md

 # Add Application Awareness

 In the previous step, we installed the demo application without any application awareness.
-This means that the Lifecycle
+This means that Keptn assumed
-Toolkit assumed that every workload is a single-service application at the moment and created the Application resources for you.
+that every workload is a single-service application at the moment and created the Application resources for you.

-To get the overall state of an application, we need a grouping of workloads, called KeptnApp in the Lifecycle Toolkit.
+To get the overall state of an application, we need a grouping of workloads, called KeptnApp.
 To get this working, we need to modify our application manifest with two things:

 * Add an "app.kubernetes.io/part-of" or "keptn.sh/app" label to the deployment